arwildo/blog-space/README.md

 # Blog Space
-Simple Blog Application built with Django and styled with Bootstrap.
+Simple and clean Blog Application built with Django and styled with Bootstrap.

 ## Preview